jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 Because the Ingress chunker carves the stream based on physical byte sizes (2 MB) rather than logical line counts, a chunk will contain an arbitrary number of lines.
 Guaranteeing exactly *N* lines per batch would require every chunk to magically contain an integer multiple of *N* lines.

-If a worker is assigned to process exactly *N* lines, but reaches the `FLAG_PARTIAL_BATCH` boundary after *M* lines (where $M < N$), fulfilling the exact-batch contract would require the worker to reach across the chunk boundary to pull the remaining $N - M$ lines from the next chunk.
+If a worker is assigned to process exactly *N* lines, but reaches the `FLAG_CHUNK_BOUNDARY` boundary after *M* lines (where $M < N$), fulfilling the exact-batch contract would require the worker to reach across the chunk boundary to pull the remaining $N - M$ lines from the next chunk.
 This next chunk physically resides on a different NUMA socket.
 Doing so would violate the Born-Local structural guarantee and trigger heavy cross-socket memory traffic.

 **The Resolution:**
 If a user's workload strictly requires exactly *N* lines per batch (`-L` flag), `forkrun` automatically demotes the pipeline to the traditional UMA (Uniform Memory Access) architecture.
 While UMA mode still benefits from the ultra-fast C-ring and zero-copy `posix_spawnp` execution paths, it will incur the standard cross-socket memory migration tax inherent to all traditional shell parallelizers.